 National Summer Learning Association(NSLA) believes that internships are one of the highest forms of summer learning, so we recruit diverse college students for a paid public policy internship in Washington, DC.

-Each intern is an alumni of an award winning summer program, and we provide them an all-expense paid, public policy summer internship.
+Each intern is an alumni of an award winning summer program, and we provide them a public policy summer internship.
 Students work on Capitol Hill, public policy organizations, and community-based organizations.
 They were immersed in professional development throughout this internship experience, which can lead to full-time employment opportunities!
-Interns received a $4,000 stipend plus $1,000 for a professional wardrobe, in addition to having their housing and transportation costs covered.

 Meet our Class of 2023